A new study has found that the dangerous combination of weak muscles and abdominal fat can lead to a significant loss of gait speed in older people.

 The participants were divided into four groups based on their ELSA data for gait speed and muscle weakness (dynapenia): neither dynapenic nor abdominally obese, abdominally obese only, dynapenic only, and both dynapenic and abdominally obese.

 None of the participants had problems with mobility or gait speed when measurement began.
-Gait speed declined most in those with abdominal obesity and dynapenia in the ensuing eight years of monitoring.
+Gait speed decreased most in those with abdominal obesity and dynapenia in the ensuing eight years of monitoring.

 Obesity can lead to many other problems